Kiwea/Arganic/docs/index.md

 ## Contributing

-This project is open to contributors to participate :
+This project is open to contributors :

 Create a virtual env: